CarlosJSL/ZSSN/README.md

 > npm i
 ```

-Then create a database named survivor in the postgres and change the options in the file config.js for your password and user
+Then create a database named survivor on postgres and change the options in the file config.js for your password and user

 ```sh
 export default{